 Media Coverage: CXO Today

-The most significant fallout of cryptocurrency crash of 2018 was that decision makers across industries sat up to take notice of the blockchain technology.
-As the fundamental concepts of blockchain — keeping a verified ledger account of all transactions — gained popularity, more and more people realised that blockchain could be used in many different ways to work with data.
+The most significant fallout of the cryptocurrency crash of 2018 was that decision-makers across industries sat up to take notice of blockchain technology.
+As the fundamental concept of blockchain — keeping a verified ledger account of all transactions — gained popularity, more and more people realised that blockchain could be used in many different ways to work with data.

 Challenges faced by market research industry

 Before we delve into how blockchain is disrupting the insights industry, we need to focus on why it was allowed to do so.
-Because blockchain has the potential to tackle pain points of the industry successfully.
-The challenges faced by market research industry is two-pronged — gaining trust of the respondents and keeping the collected data secure.
+It is because blockchain has the potential to tackle the pain points of the industry successfully.
+The challenges faced by the market research industry are two-pronged — gaining the trust of the respondents and keeping the collected data secure.

-When respondents don't trust market research companies, they tend to give information that is inaccurate or, at best, half correct.
+When respondents don’t trust market research companies, they tend to give inaccurate information or, at best, half correct.
 This proves problematic for both the market research company and their clients.
-The companies have half-baked data that results in incomplete analytics, which cannot be effectively used to take decisions by the businesses.
+The companies have half-baked data that results in incomplete analytics, which cannot be used effectively to take business decisions.

 So how does blockchain help in addressing these pain points?

 Blockchain is a digital ledger where each transaction is stored as a block linked to other blocks to form a chain of transactions.
 Hence the name blockchain.
 Do not be confused by the use of the term “ledger.”
 Remember that the data contained in these blocks may be personal details, the online behaviour of a customer, monetary transactions, or any other piece of information that needs to be stored.

 These blocks are in the public domain but they can be accessed only by those who are authorised.
 The authorisation is provided via a combination of public and private keys.
 The owner of the block has a private key.
 When this private key is provided to someone having the public key, the other person can view the data stored in that block.
 This makes the data stored in the block both transparent and secure.